 We now will build some arrays using some for-loops and print them out:

 Ruby programmers are very particular about how their for-loops are written and will declare you a bad programmer for simply using this one construct wrong.
-They went so far as to break for-each version of the loops so that there are problems with using it, forcing you to conform to their culture.
+They went so far as to break the for-each version of looping so that there are problems with using it, forcing you to conform to their culture.
 Heed my warning that you should always use .each and never for-each for fear of being forever branded bad and shunned.
 Yes, it is as ridiculous as it sounds.

 What You Should See